bookshelves-project/bookshelves-front/content/pages/faq.md

 If you find any bugs, don't hesitate to let us know through the [**contact form**](/contact).

-## Participate
+## How to participate ?

 If you want to participate to this project, you can [**contact us**](/contact), you don't have to be developer, you can bring ideas or participate in your way.

-## I want to use OPDS
+## How to to use OPDS ?

-If you want to download and read eBooks from any device which support OPDS, you can do this with [**Bookshelves OPDS**](/pages/opds) (Open Publication Distribution System).
+If you want to download and read eBooks from any device which support OPDS, you can do this with [**Bookshelves OPDS**](/pages/opds-catalog) (Open Publication Distribution System).

 ## My books are on Bookshelves, I disagree

 If your are an author and you found your books here, you can ask us to remove it from Bookshelves, just [**contact us**](/contact).

-## I want to host my books with Bookshelves
+## I want to host my Bookshelves

-You can contact us if you want to offer your eBooks but you can also setup Bookshelves on your personal server from repositories [**bookshelves-front**](https://gitlab.com/ewilan-riviere/bookshelves-front) & [**bookshelves-back**](https://gitlab.com/ewilan-riviere/bookshelves-back).
+You can setup Bookshelves on your personal server from repositories [**bookshelves-front**](https://gitlab.com/ewilan-riviere/bookshelves-front) & [**bookshelves-back**](https://gitlab.com/ewilan-riviere/bookshelves-back).

+If you want, you can contact us to add eBooks on our collection.

 ## I want to display eBooks on another app